PionixPublic/phyverso-yocto/README.md

 You can change the parameters to your needs before building.

+> [!NOTE]
+> This set of parameters will be subject to changes, current README is WIP.

 #### Build the image
 To start building the image you need to source the yocto environment: